LuckyJimJD/ProfessionalResponsibility/_pages/information.md

 # Course Material

-Leah Christensen & Brooks Holland, Learning Professional Responsibility (2d ed., West Academic 2018) ("Casebook")

-ABA Model Rules of Professional Conduct (2018) (Online at the [`ABA website`](https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/model_rules_of_professional_conduct_table_of_contents.html) and various print editions)
+All required readings (cases, rules, and other material) are available online via the course website: [`emfink.net/ProfessionalResponsibility`](https://www.emfink.net/ProfessionalResponsibility/).
+The website also has subject outlines, review questions, and links to other relevant material.

 Suggested supplement (optional): Grace M. Giesel, Mastering Professional Responsibility (2d ed., Carolina Acad.
 Press 2015)

-The course website, [`emfink.net/ProfessionalResponsibility`](https://www.emfink.net/ProfessionalResponsibility/), has subject outlines, review questions, and links to the ABA Model Rules and other relevant material.

 # Policies